Jagdtiger: Design

 Rear deck and engine bay of Jagdtiger 305004 in The Tank Museum, Bovington.
 The two circular grilled apertures at left and right are for the radiator cooling fans.

 The Jagdtiger was a logical extension of the creation of Jagdpanzer designs from tank designs, such as the Jagdpanzer IV or the Jagdpanther from the Panzer IV and Panther tanks respectively, with a fully armored and enclosed casemate-style fighting compartment.
 The Jagdtiger used a boxy superstructure, with its sides integral with the hull sides, on top of a lengthened Tiger II chassis.
 Unlike the Jagdpanther, the Jagdtiger's casemate design did not extend its glacis plate upwards in one piece to the full height of the casemate's "roof" – it used a separate forward plate to form its casemate structure atop the hull roof, and mount its anti-tank gun.
 The resulting vehicle featured very heavy armor.
 It had 250 mm armor on the front of the casemate and 150 mm on the glacis plate.
-The main gun mount had a limited traverse of only 10 degrees; the entire vehicle had to be turned to aim outside that narrow field of fire.

-The gun used two-part ammunition, which meant that the main projectile and the cased propellant-charge were loaded into the breech separately.
-Two loaders were tasked with this work, one for each type.
+As main armament, the vehicle mounted the 128 mm Panzerjägerkanone 44 gun, 55 calibres in length.
+A 7.92 mm MG 34 machine gun was mounted in the glacis plate of the hull.
+The main gun mount had a limited traverse of only ±10 degrees; the entire vehicle had to be maneuvered in order to aim outside this narrow field of fire.
+The main gun was sighted with a Winkelzielfernrohr 2/1 optic while the hull machine gun was sighted with a Kugelzielfernrohr 2 optic.
+The main gun used two-part ammunition, which meant that the projectile and its propellant charge were loaded into the breech separately, necessitating the need for two loaders.
+Additional armament consisted of a 7.92 mm MG 42 machine gun on a Fliegerdrehstütze 36 mount which could be installed on the engine deck for anti-aircraft purposes and a Nahverteidigungswaffe launcher mounted on the roof of the casemate which was used for close defense against infantry.

-The Jagdtiger suffered from a variety of mechanical and technical problems due to its immense weight and under-powered engine.
-The vehicle had frequent breakdowns; ultimately more Jagdtigers were lost to mechanical problems or lack of fuel than to enemy action.
+The Jagdtiger's immense weight, under-powered engine and relatively weak drivetrain caused breakdowns and other problems.
+More Jagdtigers were lost to mechanical problems or lack of fuel than to enemy action.